solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

 ## Author Simple Stored Procedures

-*You will get started in this lab by authoring simple stored procedures that implement common server-side tasks such as adding one or more documents as part of a database transaction.*
+*You will get started in this lab by authoring simple stored procedures that implement common server-side tasks such as adding one or more items as part of a database transaction.*

 ### Open Data Explorer

 1. In the **Azure Cosmos DB** blade, locate and click the **Data Explorer** link on the left side of the blade.

-1. In the **Data Explorer** section, expand the **FinancialDatabase** database node and then expand the **InvestorCollection** collection node.
+1. In the **Data Explorer** section, expand the **FinancialDatabase** database node and then expand the **InvestorCollection** container node.

 1. Within the **InvestorCollection** node, click the **Documents** link.